thesushilsharma/zap/README.md

 # zap

-creating a basic structure or framework for a project
+This is a boilerplate project for building an Express.js application using TypeScript and ESLint.

 ## Tech stack